Traveling to Spain

 Entry for tourism / business

 American citizens can enter Spain or Andorra visa-free for periods of up to three months.
 Spanish government regulations may require a return or on-going ticket or proof of funds.
 Should an American citizen wish to remain longer than ninety days, you will be required to obtain an extension of stay from Spanish immigration authorities.
 This extension, of no more than ninety days, must be requested at a police station at least three weeks before the initial entry period expires.
 It is only granted under exceptional circumstances.
-By law, foreigners who have overstayed their permitted time will not be allowed to leave Spain without first obtaining an exit permit from the Directorate of Security of the State in Madrid or from the local police in another city.
-A fine, commensurate with the time overstayed, may be charged.

 Check the expiration date on your passport carefully before traveling to Europe.
 Entry into any of the 26 European countries in the Schengen area for short-term tourism, a business trip, or in transit to a non-Schengen destination, requires that your passport be valid for at least three months beyond your intended date of departure.
 If your passport does not meet the Schengen requirements, you may be refused boarding by the airline at your point of origin or while transferring planes.
 You could also be denied entry when you arrive in the Schengen area.
 For this reason, we recommend that your passport have at least six months’ validity remaining whenever you travel abroad.
 For more information, please see the State Department’s Schengen FAQ page.